-Students may not bring book bags, backpacks, or items of a similar nature to the classroom, library, athletic event or to the lunchroom.
-Students should only bring their computer bag to class.
+Students may not bring book bags, backpacks, or items of a similar nature to the classroom, library, restrooms, athletic event or to the lunchroom.

 DAMAGED BOOKS/PROPERTY

 Students who lose or damage books or other school property may be charged a fine up to the amount needed to replace the item.